pitt-crc/user-manual/docs/slurm/job-arrays.md

 For example, lets say you want to run gzip on all fastq files within this directory.
 Create a shell script called ```run_gzip.sh```:

-loop over all fastq files in the directory, print the filename and submit the gzip jobs to SLURM
+loop over all fastq files in the directory, print the filename and submit the gzip jobs to Slurm

 ```commandline
 #!/bin/bash